Lisa is a writer and gardener with extensive knowledge of plants and plant care. Her articles focus on easy-care tips for home gardeners.

 Dandelion is very commonly used in Italian cuisine.
 All parts of the plant are edible.
 Found in lawns, fields, meadows, and woodland areas.
 The most common application is eating the young leaves in salad or digging the roots and boiling them like potatoes

 These broad, exotic-looking plants are most commonly found in wooded areas as an understory plant.
 They like rich, moist soil.
 The mayapple produces a white strawberry-like flower followed by an egg-shaped fruit.
 Gather the fruit when ripe and has turned yellow.
 The fruit turns yellow when the leaves have almost completely died back.
 Only eat the fully ripe fruit as the unripe ones are slightly toxic.
-Best application is eating it raw.
+The best application is eating it raw.

-Summer: Peppermint and Other Mints
+Peppermint and Other Mints

 Mint is very widespread in wet places like ditches and along streams and meadows.
 Crush the leaves for that pure minty scent.
 You can pick the leaves at any stage of growth.
 Eat fresh, make tea, or even mint jelly!

 Purslane is a common weed.
-You probably have seen in in your own backyard and not known what it was.
+You probably have seen it in your own backyard and not known what it was.
 It is found in fields, vacant lots, waste sites, and even grows between cracks in the sidewalk.
 It is a small and delicate plant that looks similar to a stonecrop (sedum).
 Harvest the young tips June through September.
 Eat raw in salads.
 Purslane is very high in vitamin C and iron.

-Summer: American Elderberry (Sambus Varieties)
+American Elderberry (Sambus Varieties)

 Elderberry shrubs can be found in woodland areas, and some of the cultivated varieties are used as an ornamental in garden landscapes.
 For use in your own garden, typically two plants are required for proper pollination.
 Harvest the white flowers in late spring/early summer.
 Pick the fruits when they are a deep, dark purple.
 You can batter and deep fry the flowers or extract the juice from the berries.
 The berry juice is commonly used as a treatment for colds.
 It helps boost the immune system, because it is very high in vitamin C.

-Summer: Common Blackberry, Raspberry, and Mulberry
+Common Blackberry, Raspberry, and Mulberry

 Blackberry and raspberry shrubs are found on the edges of woodlands, fence rows, roadsides, and disturbed sites.
 Mulberry trees are found in the same sites, and many of these trees are used as ornamentals in neighbors gardens.
 They are most commonly spread by birds and can pop up anywhere.
 The fruits are ripe from June through August.
 Use fresh or in preserves and pies.

 These understory shrubs can be found in forested areas and on the banks of rivers and streams.
 The berries are found in late June on thorny branches.
 Birds love them and for that reason.
 You may even find yourself with a gooseberry shrub popping up in your yard.
-The cultivated variety are less thorny and can be found in seed and plant catalogs.
+The cultivated variety is less thorny and can be found in seed and plant catalogs.
 The berries taste like a tart, green grape.
 This is an old-timey shrub that not many people grow anymore, but it yields nicely and is commonly eaten raw or made into pie or preserves.

-This Native American tree with a tropical look can be found in river valleys and deep, moist hummus-rich soils.
+This Native American tree with a tropical look can be found in river valleys and deep, moist humus-rich soils.
 Many varieties are grown in home gardens, as the tree comes in both full-size and dwarf-size varieties.
 Paw Paws produce oblong, smooth fruits that when ripe taste like banana custard.
 Harvest the fruit in late summer/early fall.
 Use the fruit raw or in baked goods.

-Fall: Wild Rose and Rugosa Varieties
+Wild Rose and Rugosa Varieties

 Smaller than their cultivated cousins, wild roses can be found in wooded areas, fields, and abandoned pastures.
 Both the hips and flowers are edible.
 The flowers are available in summer, followed by the hips in the fall.
-Applications include making rose water with the flowers and rose hip jelly and teas with the hips.
+Applications include making rose water with the flowers and rosehip jelly and teas with the hips.
 The hips are very high in vitamin C.

 The predecessor to the common garden variety grapes, wild grapes can be found along riversides, edges of woodland areas, and along fences.
 Both the leaves and fruit are edible, however, the fruit is more tart than the common cultivated varieties.
 So it is best used in preserves, pies, and wine-making.